 Before you can learn how to cook everything, you will need to start with some of the basics to simple cooking.
 If you are trying to read a recipe or receiving cooking instructions from someone, it will help if you have some understanding of general cooking terms.
 Many recipes will tell you to use a double boiler or to scald milk; do you know what a double boiler is or how to scald milk?
 (Double boiler is stove top set of pans, one on top of the other, used to cook or melt foods which prevent burning.)
 (Scalding milk is to bring almost to boiling point and then letting it cool.)
 The recipes do not tell you this so it would be hard to follow the recipe without knowing things like this.

-THE FOLLOWING PAGES WILL BE HELPFUL TO GET YOU STARTED COOKING; MOST PAGES WILL INCLUDE RECIPES.
+THE FOLLOWING PAGES WILL BE HELPFUL LEARNING HOW TO COOK EVERYTHING; MOST PAGES WILL INCLUDE RECIPES.

 Learn the general Cooking Terms to how to cook everything and baking much easier.